whyisthisbroken/atmospheric-weather-card-backup/README.md

 <details>
 <summary><strong>Per-chip style overrides</strong></summary>

 Every chip can override the global row styles individually.
-This is what makes it possible to mix completely different-looking chips in a single card — for example, a large stacked forecast chip next to a small inline live sensor.
+This is what makes it possible to mix completely different-looking chips in a single card, for example a large stacked forecast chip next to a small inline live sensor.

 | Option | Type | Default | Description |
 | :--- | :--- | :--- | :--- |